top of page

 Personas

-Through Voice of the Customer interviews, we identified three distinct user personas representing different needs, behaviours and opportunity spaces.
-These personas helped drive feature prioritisation for our MVP by ensuring we focused on the most addressable and strategically valuable segment.
+Through Voice of the Customer interviews, I identified three distinct user personas representing different needs, behaviours and opportunity spaces.
+These personas helped drive feature prioritisation for our MVP by ensuring I focused on the most addressable and strategically valuable segment.

 Persona 1: Liam, The Anxious Fixer